shakahl/LibreAutomate-C-Sharp/README.md

 # Au automation library and editor

-This code consists of two parts that can be used together or separately:
-- Au library is a .NET library for automating of various tasks on Windows computers.
-Send keys to windows, find/click UI objects, execute programs, process text, use hotkeys, autotext.
+Au library contains functions to automate various tasks on Windows computers.
+Written mostly in C#, it is a .NET library.
+Some features: Send keys and text to the active window.
+Find and click buttons, links, images and other UI objects.
+Launch programs and auto-close windows.
+Process text and other data.
+Auto-replace text when typing.
+Hotkeys and other triggers.

-- Au editor program is an integrated scripting environment for creating and executing automation scripts using the Au library and C#.
-And creating .NET programs and libraries for any purpose.
-Like a mini Visual Studio.
+Au editor program is an integrated scripting environment for creating and executing automation scripts using the Au library and C#.

-More info and download the setup program: https://www.quickmacros.com/au/help/
+More info and download the setup file: https://www.quickmacros.com/au/help/

 Editor window

 ![window](https://www.quickmacros.com/au/help/images/window.png "Editor window")

 ### How to build
-Need Visual Studio 2019 with C# 8, .NET Core 3.0, C++ and Windows 10 SDK.
+Need Visual Studio 2019 with C# 8, C++, .NET Core 3.1 and Windows 10 SDK.

 1. Open Au.sln in Visual Studio.
 Ignore "failed to load project" errors.
 2. Build solution (not just the startup project).